konkasidiaris/konkasidiaris.github.io/_posts/2021-03-15-An-elegant-javascript-fizzbuzz.markdown

 }
 ```

 Still!
 There is a problem so simple and it requires handling of two different cases.
-Everytime, we shall check what happens for bot multiples of 3 and 5.
+Every time, we shall check what happens for bot multiples of 3 and 5.
 I thought we were true developers, forged by boredom.
 We do not have time to check two whole different cases.
 If we squeeze our brains a little more, there comes this wild idea of using data structures.
 More specifically, the one which is a collection, does not change the series of its content and there is an index of showing us where is what. ...Drumroll...
 Arrays!

 Now our code is awesome: